A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Supervisory Signal

 \subsection{Automatic Labeling through Synthetic Data}

 There are more challenges for crowd counting in the wild due to the changeable environment, large-range number of people cause the current methods can not work well.
 Due to scarce data, many methods suffer from over-fitting to a different extent.
+Some researchers attempt to tackle this problem through synthetic data~\cite{hou2022enhancing,wang2021pixel}.
 CCWld~\cite{wang2019learning} built a large-scale, diverse synthetic dataset, pretrain a crowd counter on the synthetic data, finetune on real data, propose a counting method via domain adaptation based cycle GAN, free humans from heavy data annotations.
-The authors in~\cite{han2020focus} based on GCC dataset, designed a better domain adaptation scheme for reducing the counting noise in the background area.
+The authors in~\cite{han2020focus} based on the GCC dataset, designed a better domain adaptation scheme for reducing the counting noise in the background area.
 This paper pays more attention to the semantic consistency of the crowd and then could narrow the gap using a large-scale human detection dataset to train a crowd, semantic model.
-This method reduces the labeling effort, enhance accuracy, and improve robustness by making use of synthetic data.
+This method reduces the labeling effort, enhances accuracy, and improves robustness by making use of synthetic data.
 However, the synthetic data are still witnessed a larger domain gap compared with real data.